-The Advanced® Model BR2 Bilirubin Stat-Analyzer™ photometer is a dual-arm, dual-wavelength, narrow- band-pass photometer that measures Bilirubin (TBR) and Azobilirubin (DBR) absorbance quantitatively.
-The digital readout is calibrated to read bilirubin in milligrams per deciliter (mg/dL).
+The Advanced® Model BR2 Bilirubin Stat-Analyzer™ is a dual-arm, dual-wavelength, narrow- band-pass photometer that measures Bilirubin (TBR) and Azobilirubin (DBR) absorbance quantitatively per deciliter (mg/dL).
 It determines total bilirubin by spectrophotometric analysis and direct bilirubin using a modified version of the proven Malloy-Evelyn method.

 Total Bilirubin – The maximum light absorption of bilirubin occurs at a wavelength of 454 nm.
 Oxyhemoglobin (HbO2) has nearly equal absorbance at 454 and 540 nm.
 In the BR2, the absorbance at 540 nm (HbO2) is subtracted from the absorbance at 454 nm (TBR + HbO2).
 The remainder corresponds to TBR concentration corrected for oxyhemoglobin up to 600 mg/dL.
 Light from an incandescent source is collimated and directed through a cuvette containing the diluted sample.
 A fiber optic beam splitter with 454-nm and 540-nm channels splits the transmitted light, each made monochromatic by a narrow-bandpass interference filter.
 Matched solid-state photo-detectors and signal processing electronics measure the transmittances at 454 and 540 nm and display the TBR concentration digitally.